vosi23/angular_bootcamp2024/README.md

 # angular_bootcamp2024
-bootcamp for teaching the angular properly
+bootcamp for learning angular properly

 ## How to install the angular cli